 Sociological Effects and Importance of Appearance

-Gard and Wright (2005) believe that the physical appearance determines the extent of the physical attractiveness of an individual to others and there is an increase in discrimination and prejudice towards people perceived as not physically attractive.
+Gard and Wright (2005) believe that the physical appearance determines the extent of the physical attractiveness of an individual to others, and there is an increase in discrimination and prejudice towards people perceived as not physically attractive.
 Obesity is linked to feelings of shame and guilt.
-The close relationships with parents and peers in society facilitate socialization while the bodyweight is a moderator of social behaviour.
+The close relationships with parents and peers in society facilitate socialisation while the bodyweight is a moderator of social behaviour.
 The researches have demonstrated that girls are more likely to experience psychological problems than boys since they care more about their physical looks.

 The psychological problems originate from the weight-related teasing and joke on the physical and mental abilities of the obese person.
 According to Giddens and Sutton (2016), obesity can contribute to a decline in social acceptance in groups and discrimination in employment since the physical appearance of obese people is perceived as undesirable in some professions.
-For instance, firefighters in Britain are expected to be physically fit to engage in extraneous tasks and thus obese individuals may not be employed in those duties.
+For instance, firefighters in Britain are expected to be physically fit to engage in extraneous tasks, and thus obese individuals may not be employed in those duties.

 The mass media reinforces the stereotypes that fat people are undesirable and outlines that such people require dieting to reduce weight.
 Surprisingly, the cause of the weight gain may be unrelated to diet habits.
-Guthman (2011) pointed out that obese people suffer from the need to attain the ideal body weight and will engage in risky activities such as skipping meals and fat removal through cosmetic surgery to achieve their desired physical body image.
+Guthman (2011) pointed out that obese people suffer from the need to attain the ideal body weight and engage in risky activities such as skipping meals and fat removal through cosmetic surgery to achieve their desired physical body image.